 What is Haitian Griot or Griot?

 A Griot dish consists of pieces of pork marinated, boiled, and fried in oil or roasted in the oven.
 Many people are roasting the pork pieces instead of frying the meat.
 This process eliminates excess fat and will help you avoid any kitchen accident, more importantly for health reasons.

 I prefer roasting my meat instead of frying it for health reasons.
 And let’s face it; it is much easier to bake or roast than frying meat.
 It is also better for you, and frying meat requires a lot more cleaning when finished.

-Key ingredients are required to make a good Griot
+Key ingredients are required to make a good Haitian Griot recipe

 The key to having a tasty Griot is the correct amount of lime juice and sour orange juice.
 The problem that may present with sour orange juice is freshness.
-Fresh bitter orange may be difficult to find depending on where you live.
+Fresh, bitter oranges may be difficult to find, depending on where you live.
 Sour orange juice is sold in bottles in many food stores, which may be the most convenient way to get the juice.

 The bottles are usually found in the International/Caribbean/Spanish section of supermarkets.
 As they are readily available, make sure you buy a trusted brand.
-When purchasing the product, ensure that the sour orange juice taste “sour” and not semi-sweet.
+When purchasing the product, ensure that the sour orange juice tastes “sour” and not semi-sweet.
 Lime juice is a good substitute if sour orange juice is not available.
 The key is to add the correct amount so the pork is not too acidic.

 Nowadays, ready-mix dried and wet spices have made it easy to cook meat and other dishes.
 To obtain a more authentic taste, fresh spices are best to use.
 The right spice blend and the right acidic amount will make your Griot taste finger-licking good.